-Selecting an evidence-based practice
+Selecting an Evidence-Based Practice

-the Family First Prevention Services Act (FFPSA)
+(Also addresses funding requirements of the Family First Prevention Services Act)

 Finding the Fit

-Careful identification of candidacy group
+Careful identification of client population

 - What are key characteristics of the families you want to serve? (primary risk factors and behaviors of concern, age of children, etc.)